-

 The third step is to create a scenario for your SUM scripts.

-Each scenario can only be assigned to one runner
+Each scenario can be assigned to several runners.

 The creation will automatically open the Scenario Details view.
 You can also access this later by clicking on the line of the scenario in the scenario table.